-Ex-ante conditionality Criteria Criteria fulfilled (Yes/No) Reference Explanations G.4 - The existence of arrangements for the effective application of Union public procurement law in the field of the ESI Funds.
+Ex-ante conditionality Criteria Criteria fulfilled (Yes/No) Reference Explanations and lodging an appeal.
+G.4 - The existence of arrangements for the effective application of Union public procurement law in the field of the ESI Funds.
 3 - Arrangements for training and dissemination of information for staff involved in the implementation of the ESI funds.
 No PP training curriculum was already organised in 2007-2013.
 Appropriate training for staff involved in the application of EU PP rules will be further developed.
 Action plan for criteria fulfilment created.
 G.4 - The existence of arrangements for the effective application of Union public procurement law in the field of the ESI Funds.
 4 - Arrangements to ensure administrative capacity for implementation and application of Union public procurement rules.
 No Administrative capacity to be assessed and developed as necessary for the 2014-2020 period, given the increased amount of Funds.
 Appropriate arrangements under preparation.
 Action plan for criteria fulfilment created.
 G.5 - The existence of arrangements for the effective application of Union State aid rules in the field of the ESI Funds.
 1 - Arrangements for the effective application of Union State aid rules.
 No State Aid (SA) Act (OG 47/14) Role of the Ministry of Finance (MF): Art.
 3. Notification of SA to the Commission and opinion of MF: Art.
 8. Opinion of MFon SA exempted from notification to the EC: Art .9.
-State Aid Act ensured full implementation of EU SA law from 2013.
+De minimis provision: Art.
+10. SA and de minimis Registry: Art.14 & 15.
+Ordinance on SA proposals and data submission (OG 99/13): Art.
+7 Annual SA report to Government and Parliament: State Aid Act ensured full implementation of EU SA law from 2013.
 MF is institution competent for SA issues.
 Based on Article 3 of Decree on the Bodies of Management and Control of ESF, ERDF and the CF (OG 107/14), the MF carries out SA related activities in relation to measures created and financed from EU funds MF advices grantors how to comply with de minimis rule.
-MF will prepare a draft ordinance on
+MF will prepare a draft ordinance on data collection and register, provide a methodology for evaluation and